jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/eleventh-month/MinutesForMeetingForWorshipForBusiness.md

     1. Adult Education -- No report

     1. Social Justice and Action Committee name changed Peace and Social Concerns or Peace and Social Justice.
         Peace and Justice Committee for the final name of the committee.
-[Bill] has a personal problem with the Phillipines charity money.
+[Bill][BillDurland] expressed concerns with how the Phillipines charity money.
 As Quakers how would we could donate for the Philliphines.
-The floods in Colorado have collected $11 million but only $7 million dis.
+The floods in Colorado have collected $11 million but only $7 million distributed.
 Peace and Social Justice will look to collect money for the action of the meeting.
-[Genie] will send around a note from ASFC on any opportunities for donation for Phillipines.
+[Genie][GenieDurland] will send around a note from ASFC on any opportunities for donation for Phillipines.
 Send a check to [Ann] for support efforts to ASFC suggestion of [World Church Service]

         Other issue, Adult Education more of speaker buearu as a role.
 Several suggestions.
 One night was Mennotate, maybe